i5heu/TestDreadnought/README.md

 TestDreadnought is built for you to mold precisely to your project's demands, avoiding the one-size-fits-all approach.
 It sidesteps dependency issues and the security risks of excessive third-party packages, particularly from JS npm.
 With no forced structure or excessive rules, you get a clean, efficient, and secure testing environment that’s exactly suited to tackle your unique challenges.

+Checkout the `test_example` folder for a example test setup.

 <p align="center">
 	  <img src=".media/demo.png"  width="720">
 </p>